ffxx68/Sharp_ce140f_emul/README.md

 In any case, all of the above is already included in present repo version, which should compiles as is - no intervention needed.

-*NOTE* - The Keil Sudio Cloud online tools, initially used to compile this project, [will reach end of life in July 2026](https://forums.mbed.com/t/important-update-on-mbed-end-of-life/23644).
-I have no plan at present to migrate to more up-to-date tools (as suggested there), so, if anyone is willing to do so... he/she is welcome!
+*NOTE* - The Keil Sudio Cloud online tools, initially used to compile this project, [has reached end of life on July 2026](https://forums.mbed.com/t/important-update-on-mbed-end-of-life/23644).
+I have started porting the code to the STM32CubeIDE framework, on the new 'v1.1_CubeIDE' branch.
+If anyone is willing to contribute further... she/he is welcome!

 ## Further Evolutions